torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 functions.
 These resources must be released in the destructor function (see below).

-Now assume that the PCI device has an I/O port with 8 bytes and an interrupt.
+Analw assume that the PCI device has an I/O port with 8 bytes and an interrupt.
 Then struct mychip will have the following fields::